- 1925(March)

 -

-ranch.
-Under the supervision of architects Myron Hunt and H.
+Under the supervision of architects Myron Hunt and H. C. Chambers

-C. Chambers four buildings were completed: the Arabian Horse
+four buildings were completed: the Arabian Horse Stables and the

-have changed -The Arabian Horse Stables have become Union Plaza(26),
+Arabian Horse Stables have become Union Plaza(26), The Trainer's

-The Trainer's House is the Duplex(95), the Kellogg Mansion is
+House is the Duplex(95), the Kellogg Mansion is University

-Landscape Architect Charles G. Adams developed plans for the
+Architect Charles G. Adams developed plans for the Rose Garden in

 - 1926